pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 ```

 #### Source code

-Clone the repository:
+Clone the GitHub repository:

 ```
 `git clone https://github.com/pubnub/swift.git
 `
 ```

-Include the Swift package as a dependency.
+Include the Swift package in your project as a dependency.

 ## Steps

 ### Initialize PubNub

-Replace "demo" with your own publish/subscribe keys.
+Replace demo keys with your publish/subscribe keys.

-SwiftUI — View model with a strong reference:
+- SwiftUI

+Create a view model class and keep a strong reference to your PubNub instance:

 ```
 1import SwiftUI
 2import PubNubSDK